 To learn about the process of contributing to the manual, check out this guide [link forthcoming].

 Of course, developing third-party libraries is not the only way to add to Panda3D’s usefulness.
 Panda3D is nothing without having people report and fix bugs, discuss potential improvements and contribute code to the Git repository itself.
 We welcome contributions of all sizes, from the simple addition of a unit test to a thorough architectural restructuring.
 We do ask you that you first familiarize yourself with our development process[link] before jumping right in with a code contribution.
 Even if you have a big addition in mind, it may be helpful to start by contributing a simple bugfix or a unit test to get acquainted with the process.

 If you’re already familiar with contributing to projects on GitHub, you can jump right into the list of issues we’ve curated that we think are good issues to get started with.

 Join the ranks of our awesome sponsors by supporting the project using a monthly or one-time donation.
 We are immensely grateful for all our backers whose generosity keeps our efforts funded, by helping us cover hardware expenses and pay for additional development time.

 Visit our campaign on OpenCollective to find out more!

 We are very grateful that you’re considering helping us out!
-Be sure to hit us up on Discord or IRC if you want to ask any questions, share your love or criticism of Panda3D, or if you just want to say hi.
+Be sure to hit us up on Discord if you want to ask any questions, share your love or criticism of Panda3D, or if you just want to say hi.
 We can’t wait to hear from you!